 Take Your Time

 Your body needs time to recover from childbirth.
 If you lose weight too soon after childbirth, it can take longer for you to recover.
 Give yourself until your 6-week checkup before trying to slim down.
-If you are breastfeeding, wait until your baby is at least 2 months old before you try to lose weight.
+If you are breastfeeding, wait until your baby is at least 2 months old and your milk supply has normalized before drastically cutting calories.

-Aim for a weight loss of about a pound and a half (670 grams) a week.
-You can do this by eating less food and getting more exercise.
+- Aim for a weight loss of about a pound and a half a week.
+You can do this by eating healthy foods and adding in exercise once you are cleared by your health care provider for regular physical activity.

-Breastfeeding makes your body burn calories.
-It helps you lose weight.
+Breastfeeding makes your body burn calories which helps you lose weight.
 If you are patient, you may be surprised at how much weight you lose naturally while breastfeeding.

 Eat to Lose Weight